Icinga/icinga2/doc/7-icinga-template-library.md

 #### <a id="plugins-contrib-vmware-esx-soap-host-mem-memctl"></a> vmware-esx-soap-host-mem-memctl

 Check command object for the `check_vmware_esx` plugin.
 The sum of all vmmemctl values in MB for all powered-on virtual machines, plus vSphere services on the host.
 If the balloon target value is greater than the balloon value, the VMkernel inflates the balloon, causing more virtual machine memory to be reclaimed.
-If the balloon target value is less than the balloon value, the VMkernel deflates the balloon, which allows the virtual machine to consume additional memory if needed.used by VM memory control driver.
+If the balloon target value is less than the balloon value, the VMkernel deflates the balloon, which allows the virtual machine to consume additional memory if needed (used by VM memory control driver).
 In case of an error all VMs with their vmmemctl values will be displayed.

 Custom attributes passed as [command parameters](3-monitoring-basics.md#command-passing-parameters):